mpalenciaolivar/mpalenciaolivar/README.md

 <h2>👋 Hi there, welcome! </h2>
 <p align="left">

 I'm a computer scientist and statistician.
 I love to learn, research, and code.
-My passion is to design decision-making systems.
+My passion is to design robust, reliable, and resilient decision-making systems.

 I've had different roles in my career, such as Data Scientist, Software Engineer, and MLOps/DevOps.
 My main professional experiences lie in the financial and automotive industries, where my primary focus was statistical modeling, scoring, forecasting, and predictive analytics.